The procedure below describes how to create Lacework GCP integrations by running a python script called app.py in the GCP Cloud Shell.

 - Supports rolling back the changes made in GCP if the script encounters a problem.
 If the script determines that the current GCP user does not have adequate privileges or the script fails to create all the required GCP resources, the script rolls back any resource changes it made.

-This script and additional files can be downloaded from the Lacework csp-integrations GitHub repository as described in more detail below.
+You can download the app.py script and additional files from the Lacework csp-integrations GitHub repository as described in more detail below.

 The script creates a Google-managed service account that is associated with the setup project and is in the following format: YourProjectNumber@cloudservices.gserviceaccount.com.
 If Audit Trail integration is configured, the script grants permissions for the setup project to monitor audit logging in selected projects.
 This account is not listed under Service Accounts in the GCP Console.
 For more information, see Google-managed service accounts in https://cloud.google.com/iam/docs/service-accounts.
 Lacework does not need access to this Google-managed service account.